The content treadmill

 Measuring compound growth

 The metric that matters for compounding content isn't traffic on publish day — it's traffic at month 6.
 Check each piece's organic traffic trajectory quarterly.
-A compounding piece should show a steadily rising curve.
+A compounding piece should show a steady upward curve.
 If it plateaus, it needs a refresh.
 If it declines, it wasn't a compounding topic after all.

-Want a content strategy built around compounding growth instead of the treadmill?
+Want a content strategy built on compound growth instead of the treadmill?
 Let's build one.